gabyalc-123/Plant_Nursery_v2/README.md

 # Plant_Nursery_v2

-# ⛽ FuelNow – Online Fuel Ordering System
+#  Lucky Leaf Plant Nursery – Online ordering for native plants

-FuelNow is a full-stack web application that allows customers to book fuel deliveries online and lets administrators manage orders, fuels, and users.

 ---

-## 🧠 Project Overview
+##  Project Overview

 This system provides a convenient way for users to:
 - Register and log in
-- Book different types of fuel (Petrol, Diesel)
-- Select quantity and delivery schedule
+- Select products and place order
 - Track order status

 Admins can:
-- Add, edit, or delete fuel entries
+- Add, edit, or delete plant orders
-- Manage fuel types and stock
+- Manage plant types and stock
 - View and manage all orders and users

 ---